cyberdyne-corp/genisys/README.md

 ## HTTP API

-Genisys exposes a RESTful HTTP API.
-It can be used to perform CRUD actions on datacenters.
+Genisys exposes a HTTP API.
+It can be used to perform CRUD actions on datacenters and trigger remote procedure calls on services.

 Note: The examples use the httpie CLI to query the API, see: https://github.com/jakubroztocil/httpie